Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Perturbative method and results

 where $G_{r,i}$ is still given by Eq. \eqref{eq:Gr2} and the first three orders of $G_{\theta,i}^\prime~(i=0,1,2)$ are

 The null limit of this deflection can be obtained easily by taking $v=1$, resulting in, to the leading order

-We have also checked that $\Delta\phi$ in Eq. \eqref{eq:Inteddiffphi2} has the correct equatorial plane limit.
-That is if we let $\theta_\mas\to\pi/2,\,\theta_\te\to\pi/2$, this deflection angle will reduce to the result computed purely in the equatorial plane for particles with arbitrary asymptotic velocity \cite{Huang:2020trl}.
+We have also verified that $\Delta\phi$ in Eq. \eqref{eq:Inteddiffphi2} has the correct equatorial plane limit.
+Specifically, if we let $\theta_\mas\to\pi/2,\,\theta_\te\to\pi/2$, this deflection angle will reduce to the result computed purely in the equatorial plane for particles with arbitrary asymptotic velocity \cite{Huang:2020trl}.

 To see the finite distance effect more clearly, we can expand $\Delta\phi$ in Eq.\eqref{eq:Inteddiffphi2} in the small $p_\mathrm{s,d}$ limit

 where $\epsilon$ stands for the infinitesimal of either $(M/r_0)$ or $p_\mathrm{s,d}$ and the coefficients are